History of Czech Republic in Timeline

 1999: Administrative Reform

-In 1999, an administrative reform reduced the importance of the older seventy-six districts, including three "statutory cities", which remained as territorial divisions.
+In 1999, an administrative reform reduced the importance of the older seventy-six districts, which remained as territorial divisions and seats of state administration branches.

 1999: Gold medal at the World Championships

-Since 2000, the Czech Republic has been divided into thirteen regions and the capital city of Prague, each having its own elected regional assembly and governor.
+Since 2000, the Czech Republic has been divided into thirteen regions and the capital city of Prague, each with its own elected regional assembly and a regional governor.

-In 2001, total earnings from tourism in the Czech Republic reached 118 billion CZK, making up 5.5% of the country's GNP.
+In 2001, the total earnings from tourism in the Czech Republic reached 118 billion CZK, making up 5.5% of the country's GNP and 9% of its overall export earnings.

 2001: Gold medal at the World Championships

-On May 1, 2004, the Czech Republic joined the Schengen Area, abolishing border controls.
+On May 1, 2004, the Czech Republic became a member of the Schengen Area, abolishing border controls.

-At the beginning of 2004, local-loop unbundling began in the Czech Republic, and alternative operators started offering ADSL and SDSL.
+At the beginning of 2004, local-loop unbundling began in the Czech Republic, allowing alternative operators to offer ADSL and SDSL.

 In 2004, the Czech army transformed into a fully professional organization, and compulsory military service was abolished.

-In 2005, 65.4 percent of electricity in the Czech Republic was produced by steam and combustion power plants (mostly coal), 30 percent by nuclear plants, and 4.6 percent from renewable sources.
+In 2005, 65.4 percent of electricity in the Czech Republic was produced by steam and combustion power plants (mostly coal); 30 percent by nuclear plants; and 4.6 percent came from renewable sources, including hydropower.

 Since 2005, Prague's mayor, Pavel Bém, has worked to improve the city's reputation by cracking down on petty crime.